markovmodel/molPX/README.md

 When you import this Python package, some of your metadata is sent to our servers.
 These are:

-* projX version
+* molpx version
 * Python version
 * Operating System
 * Hostname/ mac address of the accessing computer
 * Time of retrieval

-### It is very easy to disable this feature, even before you use install `projX` for the first time.
+### It is very easy to disable this feature, even before you use install `molpx` for the first time.
 Here's how:

- 1. Create a hidden folder `.projX` in your home folder
+ 1. Create a hidden folder `.molpx` in your home folder
- 2. Create a file `projX_conf.py` inside of `.projX` with the following line:
+ 2. Create a file `molpx_conf.py` inside of `.molpx` with the following line:
     `report_status = False`
  3. Restart your ipython sessions